madetech/academy/learn/01_tdd.md

 * Roman numerals kata using TDD
   * http://agilekatas.co.uk/katas/RomanNumerals-Kata
 * Plan upcoming week's work
+  * Make sure learning time for katas is taken into account

 ### Day 2:
+* Kata to start day
 * Cutting TDD'd code on the greenfield application

 ### Day 3:
+* Kata to start day
 * Cutting TDD'd code on the greenfield application

 ### Day 4:
+* Kata to start day
 * Cutting TDD'd code on the greenfield application

 ### Day 5: